 There’s more from around the basketball world:

-- When Dennis Smith Jr. entered the G League player pool, he was expecting to be claimed by the Spurs‘ affiliate, Marc Stein states in his latest Substack column (subscription required).
-Instead, he wound up with the Bucks‘ affiliate, making his future in the G League less certain, sources tell Stein.
+- When Dennis Smith Jr. entered the G League player pool, he was expecting to be claimed by the Spurs‘ affiliate, Marc Stein and Jake Fischer write in a Substack column (subscription required).
+Instead, he wound up with the Bucks‘ affiliate, making his future in the G League less certain, sources tell The Stein Line.
 Real Madrid reportedly has interest if Smith wants to play in the EuroLeague.

 - Dylan Harper and Ace Bailey are making an impact at Rutgers, but the NBA executives and draft experts who talked to Adam Zagoria of NJ.com believe Duke’s Cooper Flagg remains very likely to be the top pick in 2025.